Video Live (11089.1)

 Special assessment requirements

-All parts of each assessment items must be attempted in order to achieve an overall pass mark for that assessment item.
+All parts of all assessment items must be attempted in order to be eligible to achieve an overall pass mark for the unit.

 Use of text matching software